About the Voluntary Deferred Compensation Plan and Trust

 Use the My Investment Planner to get a personalized retirement strategy, including recommendations for your retirement income goal, savings rate and portfolio asset mix.
 You’ll need to enroll first and then set up online access to use this tool.

-Receive income – Many public employees retire earlier than those in the private sector, and if that’s the case, you’ll want to invest enough to live in retirement on your terms.
-Before you begin taking payments, review our Retirement Checklist to make sure you’re ready to transition from saving to spending.
+Potentially Receive income – Many public employees retire earlier than those in the private sector, and if that’s the case, you’ll want to invest enough to live in retirement on your terms.
+Before you begin receiving income from your account, review our Retirement Checklist to make sure you’re ready to transition from saving to spending.

 When you’re ready to receive income, these tips will help you do so wisely.
 Depending on the plan type you’re invested in, there may also be a 10% penalty on distributions prior to age 59½.